Effect annotation¶

 GeneFusion, TranslocationToIntergenic) are MultiOutcomeEffect

-subclasses — e.outcomes exposes the candidate ORFs / cryptic-splice
+subclasses — e.candidates exposes the candidate ORFs / cryptic-splice

 Limitations: